anbaretto/tic-tac-godot/README.md

 ### TicTacToe.Tests
 This project validates the core's logic by implementing unit-tests ([NUnit](https://nunit.org/)).

-There it's validated things like win conditions, tie conditions, expected results and state changes when a Player tries to make a move.
+Things like win conditions, tie conditions, expected results and state changes when a Player tries to make a move.

 Not much to see here, other than [checking out the code](https://github.com/anbaretto/tic-tac-godot/tree/main/TicTacToe/TicTacToe.Tests)!

 ### TicTacToe.ConsoleApp
-The simplest implementation possible to test a game of this kind, now being able to feel the flow!
+The simplest application possible to test a game of this kind, now being able to feel the flow!

 So by the time I got to make this app, the game was already tested (unit-tests) so I was 99% sure it was all good.
 Just one edge-case was missing, which I found out much later.